kibet-gilbert/co1_metaanalysis/README.md

 Bash fuctions have been written to simplify usage of this API packages, namely: `bolddata_retrival`, `gbifdata_retrival` and `genbankdata_retrival`
 ### Classification of sequences.
 On avarage, less than 20% of all downloaded sequences have species taxonomic identities and a small fraction of this are misclassified.
 Therefore to give species identities to the sequences and assess the accuracy of the identities for those with species taxon classification, a classification analysis is done.
 The tool used is:
-1. [**Ribosomal Database Project classifier (RDPClassifier)**](https://github.com/rdpstaff/classifier), a naive Bayasian classifier originally developed to do rapid taxonomic placement of 16S rRNA sequences as descriped by [Cole et al.](https://doi.org/10.1093/nar/gkt1244), is used to  assign taxon names to CO1 metabarcode sequences that have missing taxa values.
-It has been trained to species rank using [CO1 Eukaryote v3.2 training set](https://github.com/terrimporter/CO1Classifier/releases/tag/v3.2) as described by [Porter and Hajibabaei](http://dx.doi.org/10.1146/annurev-ecolsys-102209-144621)
+1. [**Ribosomal Database Project classifier (RDPClassifier)**](https://github.com/rdpstaff/classifier), a naive Bayasian classifier originally developed to do rapid taxonomic placement of 16S rRNA sequences as described by [Cole et al.](https://doi.org/10.1093/nar/gkt1244), is used to  assign taxon names to CO1 metabarcode sequences that have missing taxa values.
+It has been trained to species rank using [CO1 Eukaryote v3.2 training set](https://github.com/terrimporter/CO1Classifier/releases/tag/v3.2) as described by [Porter and Hajibabaei](https://doi.org/10.1111/1755-0998.12240)

 ### Multiple Sequence Alignment tools.
 1. [**Muscle.**](http://www.drive5.com/muscle/)